brunoinds/laravel-ftp-deploy/README.md

 A Laravel 11 application that provides intelligent FTP synchronization with file hashing, exclusion patterns, and retry logic.

+**🎯 Can be used as a standalone Laravel command OR as a GitHub Action in your CI/CD pipelines!**

 ## Features

 - **File Hashing**: Uses MD5 hashes to detect file changes and avoid unnecessary uploads